MONITORING environment USing BIOLOGICAL AND CHEMICAL INDICATORS

 Groundwater moves in all directions (sideways, up, down) and can move very slowly (1m per year) or very quickly (1m per day)

 The tiny spaces between soil grains, if these are tightly packed, the groundwater containing the chemical moves slowly (clay particles are tiny, compared to sand)

 Transport of Hydrocarbons in Soil

-- Hydrocarbons are carried by water in the soil
+Hydrocarbons are carried by water in the soil

-- Those that do not dissolve coat grains of soil and fills up the pores in the soil, thus, concentration increases and also cleanup is difficult
+Hydrocarbons that do not dissolve coat grains of soil and fills up the pores in the soil, thus, concentration increases and also cleanup is difficult

-- Hydrocarbons are toxic to plants and animals (humans too!)
+Hydrocarbons are toxic to plants and animals (humans too!)

 Changing the Concentration of Harmful Chemicals in the Environment